 Finally, please allow me to say something about the Church of Jesus Christ on the earth.
-Shortly after the early Christian era, and because of wickedness in the world, the Church of Jesus Christ (including a full understanding of Heavenly Father’s Plan) was taken from the earth (this is referred to as “the Great Apostasy”).
-The earth fell into the Dark Ages when “the heavens were sealed,” and Divine revelation ceased.
+Shortly after the early Christian era, and because of wickedness in both the church and the world, the Church of Jesus Christ (including a full understanding of Heavenly Father’s Plan) was taken from the earth …and Divine revelation ceased.
+What little was left of the Gospel of Jesus Christ was corrupted by false religious leaders and conspiring minds.
+The earth fell into “the Great Apostasy” when these false leaders corrupted the Doctrine of Christ.
+This period is referred to in history as the Dark Ages …when “the heavens were sealed.”
+The World remained in this condition for many centuries.
 However, I testify the fullness of the Gospel of Jesus Christ has since been restored to the earth.
 God the Father and His Son Jesus Christ have opened the Dispensation of the Fulness of Times.
-Heavenly messengers have returned to the earth and restored Holy Priesthood authority/powers and blessings, and the Gospel Plan of Salvation has been revealed (again).
+Heavenly messengers have returned to the earth and restored Holy Priesthood authority/powers and blessings, and our Heavenly Father’s Gospel Plan of Salvation has been revealed (again).
 I believe Jesus Christ Himself sits at the head of His Church (the Church of Jesus Christ of Latter-day Saints), and He is alive and well.
 He is our Creator, our Savior, our Redeemer, and the Son of God.
-He loves all of God’s children, and He has provided a way (if we are willing) for each of us to ultimately return and live with God again.
+He loves all of God’s children, and because of His Sacrifice and Obedience to God, He has made it possible for us to be completely forgiven of our sins and redeemed from the Fall of Adam.
+Thus, He has provided a way (if we are willing) for each of us to ultimately return and live with God again.
 “For behold, this is my work and my glory—to bring to pass the immortality and eternal life of man.”
 (Moses 1:39)

 Of these things I am certain, and I testify they are true.
 I share them with all who will read this.
 And, I do it with full confidence and all sincerity.
 I know for myself they are true; and, I know you too can receive this same assurance from the Holy Spirit.